-Accordingly, because the regular practices of VA do not include maintaining a hard copy of the veteran's notice of his/her scheduled VA examination, the absence of any such copy from the claims file cannot be used as evidence to demonstrate that that notice was not mailed.
-Here, the record reflects that the RO followed the regular process for scheduling an examination and notifying the appellant of that examination.
-The record establishes that on February 3, 2006, the RO requested that the VAMC schedule the appellant for an audiology examination.
+Accordingly, the record reflects that the RO followed the regular process for scheduling an examination and notifying Mr. Kyhn of that examination.
+The record establishes that on February 3, 2006, the RO requested that the VAMC schedule Mr. Kyhn for an audiology examination.
 R. at 574-75.
-February 11, 2007, a scheduling clerk at the VAMC entered that examination request into AMIE.
-See Declaration of Jo Ellen Bash, Compensation and Pension Program Manager at the VA Nebraska-Western Iowa Care System.
-Because the record contains evidence that the RO followed its procedure for requesting and scheduling a medical examination and because the examination cancellation notice stated that notification of the examination was mailed to the veteran at his address, it may be presumed that the VAMC electronically generated and mailed Mr. Kyhn notice of the scheduled examination at his address of record.
-Thus, because (1) the record contains evidence that the audiological examination was requested and that request was entered into AMIE, and (2) the examination cancellation notice states that notification of the examination was mailed to the veteran at his address, as in Butler it may be presumed that the Secretary discharged his duties by mailing to Mr. Kyhn notice of the scheduled examination and did in fact mail that notice.
-See Butler and Ashley, both supra.
+Because the record contains evidence that the RO followed its procedure for requesting and scheduling a medical examination and because the examination cancellation notice stated that notification of the examination was mailed to the veteran at his address, it may be presumed as in Butler, that the Secretary discharged his duties by mailing to Mr. Kyhn notice of the scheduled examination and did in fact mail that notice.
+See Butler v.
+Principi, and Ashley, both supra.